 The College of New Caledonia is one of fourteen Community Colleges in B.C. and is part of the provincial system of post-secondary education.

-It serves primarily the four school districts that comprise the College Region: School Districts 28 (Quesnel), 55 (Burns Lake), 56 (Nechako) and 57 (Prince George).
+The College region is comprised of 4 school districts including 28 (Quesnel), 55 (Burns Lake), 56 (Nechako) and 57 (Prince George) - a total of some 117,500 square kilometers with a population in excess of 122,000 people.